Capital improvements: When are your home renovations tax deductible?

 Home equity loan

 A home equity loan is a second mortgage where you borrow some of your home equity as a lump sum.
 You repay the loan in fixed monthly installments over an agreed period in addition to your primary mortgage.
 Home equity loans typically have fixed interest rates, which means your rate won’t change for the life of the loan.
-You can choose from several different loan terms, typically ranging from 10 to 30 years.
-The shorter your term, the larger your monthly payment.
+You can choose from several different loan terms, typically ranging from 10 – 30 years.
+The shorter your term is, the larger your monthly payments will be.
+If you think this is a good option for you, get in touch with a Rocket Mortgage Home loan Expert to discuss our Home Equity Loan options.2

 Home equity line of credit (HELOC)

-A home equity line of credit, or HELOC, is a second mortgage where your home equity is used to create a line of credit that you can use as needed.
+A home equity line of credit, or HELOC, is a second mortgage where your home equity is used to create a line of credit for use as needed.

 A HELOC begins with a draw period, when you can borrow from your credit line as needed and make either minimum or interest-only payments on what you use.
 Once the draw period ends, your repayment period begins, and you can no longer borrow funds.
 You’ll make full monthly payments covering both principal and interest until the loan is paid off.